PricingFrontier/python-for-pricing-course/docs/index.md

 ## The best way to learn how to code, is to code

-This course has code snippets throughout from workflow contained in this repository.
+This course has code snippets throughout from a workflow contained in this repository.
 However this course is not a walkthrough tutorial, as this is often not the best way to learn to code.

 Instead choose a project, whether personal or at work, and look to apply the principles and ideas described in this course.